evolbioinfo/cytopast/README.md

                         of those specified in columns or copy_columns if they are specified).If the data table contains only one column it will be used by default.
-  -a, --all             Keep all the nodes in the compressed map
+  --tip_size_threshold TIP_SIZE_THRESHOLD
-                        visualisation, even the minor ones.
+                        Remove the tips of size less than the threshold-th from the compressed map (set to inf to keep all tips).

 output-related arguments:
   -o OUT_DATA, --out_data OUT_DATA